percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 either the endpoint or the key distributor to ensure proper communication between those two entities.

+When the media distributor detects an endpoint has disconnected, the media distributors **SHOULD** send a Endpoint Disconnect message with the association identifier assigned to the endpoint.
+The media distributor **SHOULD** use RTCP behavior to detect disconnected endpoints.
+The particulars of how RTCP is to be used to detect endpoint , such as timeout period, is not specified.

 ## Key Distributor Tunneling Procedures

 When the media distributor relays a DTLS message from an endpoint, the